felipevzps/pesca-a-dor/README.md

 Ensuring that your mouse is positioned accurately during this process is crucial for obtaining precise left and top coordinates for your defined screen positions.

+After getting and adding the coordinates in the code of [pesca-a-dor.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca-a-dor.py), run the bot inside vscode, minimize the vscode and press `P` ingame to start fishing.

 ## Achievements

 ```